Organisation of children's cancer care in the UK

 You play an important role in supporting children with a solid tumour at home.
 The family will have all the contact details for their cancer care team, who may well have contacted you directly to provide an aspect of care in the home.

-Key things you should know for a child who is having palliative care
+Key things community teams should know for a child who is having palliative care

 The team supporting the child with cancer and their family